Exeteres/registry/README.md

 ## Contents

-- [devcontainer](./devcontainer): A universal devcontainer image which I use for all my projects.
+- [devcontainer](./devcontainer): A universal devcontainer image which I use for all my projects;
+- [nix](./nix): A collection of docker containers with bundled nix packages.

 ## License